ziorwebdev/easy-file-uploader/readme.txt

 Requires at least: 6.0
 Tested up to: 6.7
 Requires PHP: 8.0
-Stable tag: 1.0.2
+Stable tag: 1.1.0
 License: GPL-2.0-or-later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Adds a drag and drop uploader field to Elementor Pro Forms for seamless file uploads.
+Enhances Elementor Pro Forms and Contact Form 7 with a drag and drop uploader for seamless file uploads.

 == Description ==

-**Easy DragDrop File Uploader** is a WordPress plugin that integrates a drag and drop uploader with Elementor Pro Forms, allowing seamless file uploads with advanced features like image previews, drag-and-drop, and asynchronous uploads.
+**Easy DragDrop File Uploader** is a WordPress plugin that integrates a drag and drop uploader with Elementor Pro Forms and Contact Form 7 (CF7), allowing seamless file uploads with advanced features like image previews, drag-and-drop, and asynchronous uploads.

 ### **Key Features**
 - **Drag & Drop Uploads** – Simplifies file uploads with an intuitive UI.